Harmonicas for Health

 I'll work with you to help you build a belly-breathing habit as you learn how to play your favorite songs on the harmonica.
 With a little bit of coaching, you'll be playing your favorite tunes in no time -- and looking forward to building lung strength that can help make other activities more enjoyable.
 My program draws heavily from materials provided by the COPD Foundation's Harmonicas for Health program.

-$40/hour to come to your location for private lessons within and around most areas of Chittenden County, Vermont.
+$40/hour for up to two people.
+I come to your location for private lessons within and around most areas of Chittenden County, Vermont.
 (A small fee may apply for further travel – let’s talk!)
 Quantity discounts available for groups.

 Don't have a harmonica?
 You can purchase one in class.
 Here's what I have available.